natesworks/haccwiki/src/content/docs/guides/frida/attaching.md

    - Open the `smali/com/supercell/titan/GameApp.smali` file.
    - Locate the line containing `"g"`.
-   - Move below the invoke.
+   - Move below the invoke of whatever offline script you have with anticheat kill.
    - Insert the following Smali code to load your Frida script:

      ```smali